 A knee injury can occur at any age and is one of the most common causes of time missed from work, school, and sports.
-The providers at North Point Orthopaedics in Munster, Crown Point, and Valparaiso, Indiana, understand the importance of accurately diagnosing and treating knee injuries.
+The providers at North Point Orthopaedics in Munster and Crown Point, Indiana, understand the importance of accurately diagnosing and treating knee injuries.
 Whether you’re a young athlete, a college pro, or an active adult who wants back in the game, they can help.
 Schedule an evaluation today by calling the office or requesting an appointment online.

 Your knees are the largest and arguably the strongest joints in your body.
 However, they’re also highly vulnerable to injury thanks to all of that time you spend standing, walking, running, and jumping.
 Your knees even get involved when you sit down or get back up from your favorite chair.